 Experience management

 Broadcom acquired VMware in 2023.
 In February 2024, KKR announced it will acquire the End User Computing Division.
-Once finalized, the EUC Division will become a standalone company with increased financial investment in research, development and innovation of its flagship digital workspace solutions, including Workspace ONE and Horizon.
+Once finalized, the EUC Division will become a standalone company, now referred to as Omnissa, with increased financial investment in research, development and innovation of its flagship digital workspace solutions, including Workspace ONE and Horizon.

 Employee sentiment analysis